ACM bundles on cubic fourfolds containing a plane

 with $\mu(F)\geq -\tfrac{1}{2}$.
 Now $\rk(F)=1,2,3$ and the three cases need to be analysed separately.

 {\em Case A: $\rk(F)=1$.} Then $\mathrm{c}_1(F)\geq 0$ and $F$ is a line bundle.
 Moreover, we have a commutative diagram

 Since $F$ is torsion free, the composition $\phi$ can only vanish or be an injection.
-If $\phi$ is trivial, then it factors through $\O_Y(-H)^{\oplus 2}$ which is semistable with $\mu=-1$.
+If $\phi$ is trivial, then it factors through $\O_Y(-H)^{\oplus 2}$ which is semistable with $\mu=-1$ (recall that $\O_Y(H)$ generates $\Pic(Y)$).
 Thus we get a contradiction.
 So assume that $\phi$ is injective and consider the following commutative diagram

 Again, $F$ cannot inject neither in $\I_{P\cup Q,Y}$ nor in $\I_{P\cup l',Y}$, and we get a contradiction.

 {\em Case B: $\rk(F)=2$.} In this case $c_1(F)\geq -1$ and we have a commutative diagram

 At this point we have to analyse some additional cases.